engineersamuel/splog/README.md

 #### Getting started

 * Install splog
-* Create a ~/.splog.yml -- Copy from
+* Create a ~/.splog.yml -- The quickest approach here is to copy from https://github.com/engineersamuel/splog/blob/master/examples/.splog.yml which has several patterns to get you started.
+* Run splog on a log file!
+See the the Example section below.

 #### Pretty printing json